RaghvendraSinghChauhan/Decision/README.md

 This is a demo file we have just created for our work.

-I have done some minor changes in this file.
+I am doing cahnges to so conflict occur in the branch

 Addded a new branch to check how we can do merging of branch